-As of March 31, 2024, we have received \$20.0 million in payments from Jazz, excluding payments for reimbursed costs, under the terms of the Collaboration Agreement.
+As of June 30, 2024, we have received \$20.0 million in payments from Jazz, excluding payments for reimbursed costs, under the terms of the Collaboration Agreement.
 We are eligible to receive up to an additional \$515.0 million in development and regulatory milestones, and up to \$740.0 million in sales-based milestones for all Licensed Products.
-In addition, we are eligible to receive tiered mid-single digit royalties based on Jazz's, and any of its affiliates' and sublicensees', annual net sales of Licensed Products, subject to reduction in specified circumstances.
+In June 2024, we executed the Transfer Agreement to assign our rights in a development agreement with a contract manufacturer of JZP898 to Jazz.
+The execution of this Transfer Agreement was the last material performance obligation required of us under the Collaboration Agreement.
+As of the execution of the Transfer Agreement, we no longer have any material performance obligations under the Collaboration Agreement.
+As a result, during the three months ended June 30, 2024, all remaining deferred revenue related to the Collaboration Agreement has been recognized.